 When you visit Dr. Farr for your consultation, he’ll take images of your teeth and facial structure to determine whether you need any preparatory procedures.
 These can include:

 Because dental implants need to naturally fuse with your jawbone to be successful, it’s important that your oral health is in good shape before the procedure begins.
 That means taking care of any possible risk factors, allowing you to enjoy your new smile for decades to come.

 If you’ve been missing your teeth for a while but still want to get dental implants, there’s no need to fret.
 The roots of your teeth are connected to your jawbone and provide it with stimulation throughout your life.
 When they fall out or get knocked out, your bone is no longer going to be getting the proper blood flow to it, causing it to slowly deteriorate.

 Dental implants require proper bone mass to successfully integrate with the jawbone.
 However, the situation is usually nothing that a bone graft can’t handle.
 So, even if you don’t have a dense enough jaw at the moment, you can still be a good candidate for implants.

 Consultations are required to get the implant process moving.
-They play a vital role in reducing any risk of complications or implant failure and allow Dr. Shah to strategically plan the treatment for quality and long-lasting results.
+They play a vital role in reducing any risk of complications or implant failure and allow Dr. Farr to strategically plan the treatment for quality and long-lasting results.
 Plus, it’s a great time to get any questions that you may have answered!